top of page

-A KC & The Sunshine Band concert at the House of Blues: this is where I first experienced how having fun helps discover feminine genius.
+A KC & The Sunshine Band concert at the House of Blues: this is where I first experienced how having fun helps discover career clarity and purpose.
 A successful, rising star lawyer, I was out for an evening with friends.
 What most people didn’t know was that I felt like I was losing in the game of life.
 I didn’t know who I was.
 And while I was very good at my job, I felt fear and doubt all the time about whether I was moving in the right career direction.
-Working in the criminal justice system, I was surrounded by people who woke up every day with purpose.
-Yet, I didn’t feel connected to my inner passion.
+Working in the criminal justice system, I was surrounded by people who woke up every day with passion for their work.
+Yet, I didn’t feel that sense of clarity or purpose around my career path.

 Until …